 Many victims who have suffered sexual abuse as children suffer from psychological trauma.
 This trauma can lead to problems lasting all the way up to and during adulthood.
 The trauma of the experience can cause people to suffer from flashbacks, nightmares, anxiety, difficulty controlling their anger and other symptoms associated with Post Traumatic Stress Disorder.
 The psychological trauma and its effects will be factored into the compensation you receive.

 Sexual abuse of a child can inflict injuries on the victim.
 Pain and injury can be caused by the act itself and by any physical violence used to coerce or overpower the victim.
 Some victims can suffer damage to their genitals and internal organs as a result of penetration, while others can contract sexually transmitted diseases.
-The physical injuries you suffered in the incident or incidents will also be factored into the compensation you receive.
+The physical injuries you suffered in the incident or incidents will also be factored into the compensation you receive for sexual abuse claims against a paedophile.

 The CICA operates a two-year time limit on making claims for compensation for most forms of criminal violence.
 Needless to say, many victims of child abuse cannot make a claim within two years of the abuse taking place.
 Most victims would still be children or still living under the care of those responsible for the abuse (in cases of people being abused by family members, foster carers or care home staff).
 Many other people keep what happened to themselves and don’t come forward until many years after the incident.
 Of course, it would be unfair to deny someone compensation for historic sexual abuse under these circumstances, so CICA allows people to make claims without a time limit.
 Historic sexual abuse claims can even be made in cases where the perpetrator has since died.